dalisoft/dev-env/README.md

 ## Features

+- [NEW]: Netlify Functions works out-of-the-box
+- [NEW]: On Serverless servers (like AWS) should work as excepted
 - Speeds-up your development time
 - Fast backend (very good performance)
 - Can be enable Turbo mode (by specify `TURBO_HTTP=true` env variable)